The Brilliant Healer's New Life in the Shadows: Characters

-Also called "Lynga the Tyrant," she is one of the 'big three' leaders of the slums' demi-human gangs.
+Also called "Lynga the Tyrant", she is one of the 'big three' leaders of the slums' demi-human gangs.
 Ditzy and childish but a fierce warrior, she is a wolf beastkin who runs the gang of werewolves in charge of illegal gambling.
 The second gang leader to meet Zenos, she initially attacked him for aiding the lizardmen, but wholeheartedly surrendered due to a fear of Carmilla.
+She too develops feelings for him.